FFRI/ShadeBIOS/ShadeBiosPkg/README.md

 1. SetVariableHook
     1. If `VarName != MAGIC_VAR_NAME` then execute the original SetVariable and return
     1. Locate ntoskrnl.exe and get `nt!MmGetVirtualForPhysical` address
-        1. This 1 kernel export must be used, but this cannot be the detection point from OS-level security (refer slides)
+        1. This one kernel export must be used, but it cannot be the detection point for OS-level security (refer to slides)
     1. Steal some secrets from the target process
     1. ShadeBiosEnter()
-        1. Modify gRT address from vir to phy address (since we partial identity map)
+        1. Modify gRT address from vir to phy address (as we perform partial identity mapping)
         1. Enable partial identity mapping
             1. Allows execution of physical address
             1. Cannot access userland virtual address while this is enabled